bartlomein/pokedex/README.md

 - Normalize Sprite Names

-- Evolution Chain improvemets to make it more natural when a pokemon has more than one evolution from a single current level
+- Evolution Chain improvemets to make it more readable when a pokemon has more than one evolution from a single current level

 ## Todos